t2mune/mrtparse/README.md

 And pass a MRT format data as a filepath string or file object to a class Reader().
 It is also supported gzip and bzip2.
-retrieve each entry from the returned object using a loop and process it
+retrieve each entry from the returned object using a loop and process it.

     d = Reader(f)